-Beginning I Entomology Collection - Display in one standard box a minimum of 50 and maximum of 125 species representing at least 7 orders.
+Class 1700 Beginning I Entomology Collection - Display in one standard box a minimum of 50 and maximum of 125 species representing at least 7 orders.
 Follow the general guidelines listed for Collections.
-Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.
+Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Exist which we appropriate for the state of the st Class 1701 Fair, whichever comes first.
 Beginning II Entomology Collection - Display in one standard box a minimum of 75 and maximum of 150 species representing at least 9 orders.
 Follow the general guidelines listed for Collections.
 Members can exhibit in this class a maximum of 3 years or until they receive a purple ribbon at the Kansas State Fair, whichever comes first.

-Intermediate Entomology Collection - Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
+Class 1702 Intermediate Entomology Collection - Display a minimum of 100 and a maximum of 300 species representing at least 10 orders.
 Two standard boxes can be used.
 Follow the general guidelines listed for Collections.
-In addition, family identification is required for all insects in any two of the following six orders: (Only two will be counted for judging).

-- a) "Insects in Kansas" book Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or - b) "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera.
-Members can exhibit in this class a maximum of 3 years.
-A 4-H'er may move up if they receive a purple ribbon.
+In addition, family identification is required for all insects in any two of the following six orders: (Only two will be counted for judging). a) "Insects in Kansas" book - Orthoptera, Hemiptera, Homoptera, Coleoptera, Hymenoptera, and/or Diptera or b) "Insects in Kansas Book: 2016 Revised Taxonomy", which follows www.bugguide.net - Odonata, Orthoptera, Hemiptera, Coleoptera, Hymenoptera, and/or Diptera or b.
+"Insects in the follows up if they receive a purple ribbon.
 On a piece of paper list, what you did to improve your collection during the current year.

-Advanced Entomology Collection - Display a minimum of 150 and a maximum of 450 species representing at least 12 orders.
+Class 1703 Advanced Entomology Collection - Display a minimum of 150 and a maximum of 450 species representing at least 12 orders.
 Three standard boxes can be used.
 Follow the general guidelines listed for Collections.
 Family identification is required for all insects belonging to the six basic orders as outlined under the Intermediate phase.
 Only families in the above six orders will be counted for judging.
 Family identification of insects in the remaining orders is optional, but desirable as long as accuracy is maintained.
 On a piece of paper list, what you did to improve your collection during the current year.
 Examples: what insects did you add or replace; what orders and/or families you added; what Leadership you provided in this project; and/or what insects you have studied.
 Attach paper to the back of one of the display boxes.
 Members may continue to exhibit in this class at the Kansas State Fair for an unrestricted number of years as long as they remain eligible.